prydby/aws_cloud_sa_map/README.md

 ## Share it

-Since it's pure static HTML/CSS/JS, you can:

-- Push to GitHub and enable **GitHub Pages** (Settings → Pages → Source: `main` branch, `/` root).
-- Or just zip the folder and share.
+Since it's pure static HTML/CSS/JS, you can just zip the folder and share.

 ## Tech